-The consequences of these kinds of attacks for organisations can be significant and wide-ranging, and can cause both financial and reputational damage; reduced productivity, service outages, exposure of sensitive information – the list goes on.
+The consequences of these kinds of attacks for organisations can be significant and wide-ranging and can cause financial and reputational damage, reduced productivity, service outages, exposure of sensitive information – the list goes on.
 As attacks like this continue to evolve and develop in complexity, so should your cybersecurity infrastructure.

 The complexities of maturing your cybersecurity tech stack

 As cyber attacks increase and the risks to your organisation become more apparent, you’ll want to look at how you can improve your security posture.
-However, maturing and managing a complicated architecture framework of varied tools and systems is not without its challenges.
+However, maturing and managing a complicated architectural framework of varied tools and systems is challenging.

-This kind of approach makes identifying, prioritising and correlating threats much more difficult.
-Instead, you should be looking to invest in a well-managed and coordinated detection and response strategy to avoid fire-fighting numerous incident alerts that might not actually pose a serious threat to your organisation.
+This approach makes identifying, prioritising and correlating threats much more difficult.
+Instead, you should invest in a well-managed and coordinated detection and response strategy to avoid fire-fighting numerous incident alerts that might not seriously threaten your organisation.

 Managed Detection and Response

-Managed Detection and Response or MDR is a modern security solution to modern threats and cyber attacks, and a smart way to step-up your cybersecurity from a first line of defence approach.
+Managed Detection and Response, or MDR, is a modern security solution to current threats and cyber attacks and a smart way to step up your cybersecurity from a first line of defence approach.
 MDR provides organisations with remotely delivered security operations that more proactively and rapidly detect, analyse, investigate and respond to attacks through effective threat mitigation and containment.